 BFRT involves the application of a specialized tourniquet system to partially occlude blood flow to the injured limb.
 Light exercise is then performed for 5-10 minutes.
 Under this hypoxic (no oxygen) environment, large, fast twitch muscle fibers are recruited.
 This allows patients to make greater strength gains while lifting lighter loads, thereby reducing the overall stress placed on muscles and joints.
 BFRT is a proven treatment that allows patients to safely improve strength while recovering from an injury.

-Check out this video from Dr. Daryl Williams, DPT, SCS to see Gold Medal Olympic Swimmer, Kelsi Worrell receive Blood Flow Restricted Training at our Highlands location.
+Check out this video from Dr. Daryl Williams, PT, DPT, SCS to see Gold Medal Olympic Swimmer, Kelsi Worrell receive Blood Flow Restricted Training at our Highlands location.
 Kelsi uses Blood Flow Restricted Training to work out smarter, not harder.

 Blood Flow Restricted Training is used for athletes and non-athletes alike.
 Whether you are recovering from a sports injury or suffering from arthritic pain, BFRT can help you build strength and get back to the activities you love.